 To ensure that you and your students have shared expectations for the flow of the competition, follow these steps to show students how the competition will take place in your setting:

-- Identify alliances and/or match schedule and where these are posted in the classroom
+- Identify teams and/or match schedule and where these are posted in the classroom

-- Identify the number of matches each team will participate in
+- Identify the number of matches each group will participate in

 - Identify the areas of the room and how students will move between them